 "Only limited things are possible with humanity," I replied.
 "The mad dog within the great mass of people must be kept muzzled.
 Civil order is the best any society can hope to achieve."
 The morning sun was hot on my face.
 As I reached up to wipe my forehead with my sleeve, Reilly leaped over Lenin's body and fled down the long stairs.

-I aimed and fired, but my fingers had stiffened during our little dialogue.
-My bullet got off late and missed.
-I fired again as he jumped a dozen steps, but the bullet hit well behind him.
+I aimed and fired, but my fingers had stiffened during our little late and missed.
+I fired again as he jumped a dozen steps, but the "Stop him!"

-"Stop him!"
 I shouted to a group of people below him.
 They had just come out of the church at the foot of the stairs.
 "He's killed Comrade Lenin!"
 Reilly saw that he couldn't get by them.
-He turned and started back toward me, drawing a knife as he went.
+He turned and started back knife as he went.
 He stopped and threw it, but it struck the steps to my right.
 I laughed, and he came for me with his bare hands, I aimed, knowing that he might reach me if I missed.
-It impressed me that he would gamble on my aim rather than risk the drop over the great railings.
+It impressed me that he would gamble on my aim rather than risk the drop over the great railings. toward me, drawing a grunted as he sensed victory, and kept coming.